 The best day of the week at her house is claw-clipping day.
 She is her cats’ spirit animal.

 Eric’s hobbies include bowling, passionately following the Chicago Cubs, tasting craft beer, and working with computers.
-After completing an esteemed boot camp program in web development and coding, Eric took on the role of AHBC’s computer manager—he keeps all our equipment updated and running smoothly.
+After completing an esteemed boot camp in web development and coding, Eric took on the role of AHBC’s computer manager—he keeps all our equipment updated and running smoothly.

 Dogs and cats who come to see Kara can feel how much she loves them—she even talks to them throughout the entire groom.
-Her spirit animal is the protective tiger.
+Her spirit animal is the persistent, protective tiger.

 Kara grew up in Baltimore and started working with animals, as a bather and fluff dryer, when she was just 15 years old.
 She has more than 12 years experience grooming animals and joined the AHBC team in February 2017.

 Kara loves the variety of the job.
 Every day—and every pet—at AHBC is different!
-Kara loves taking shelter animals and making them clean, and whole, again.
+She loves taking shelter animals and making them clean, and whole, again.
 She believes there is nothing more memorable and rewarding than turning a neglected, distressed animal into a happy, beautiful creature.